ritamgit-alt/ritamgit-alt/README.md

 ### tryna make some cool stuff in here🤘🏻

 ⤷ I'm a digital nomad with a laptop in my backpack and a passion in my little heart.
-I love to travel to meet people, places, and cultures, and learn while exploring the world in this transient life.
+I love to travel to meet people, places, cultures and learn while exploring the world in this transient life.